cyberbotics/webots-doc/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 ### Create a new Controller

 We will now program a simple controller that will just make the robot move forwards.
-As there is no obstacle, the robot will go forwards for ever.
+As there is no obstacle, the robot will move forwards for ever.
 Firstly we will create and edit the C controller, then we will link it to the robot.

 > **Theory**: